shraeya-iyer/yoga_pal/README.md

 ### 2. Ensure Model File Exists

 The script requires `yoga_pose_model.pkl` to be in the same directory.
-This file should be generated from your notebook's training section.
+This file should be generated from the notebook's training section.

-If you haven't created it yet, run the model training cells in your notebook (cells 28-29) to generate it.
+If it is not included, run the model training cells in the .ipynb notebook (up to cells 28-29) to generate it.

 ### 3. Run the Script